 Whip 1 cup heavy cream.
 (Don’t add sugar.)

 To make 4 servings, place 1 shortcake on each plate followed by a large spoonful of strawberries and a dollop of whipped cream.
 Repeat sequence 2 more times to stack 3 shortcakes on each plate, finishing with berries and cream.

-Berkeley-based illustrator and musician Caroline H. Gould is a transplant from Brooklyn, New York.
-She is especially fond of illustrating desserts. carolinehgould.com
+Berkeley-based artist and musician Caroline H. Gould is especially fond of illustrating desserts. carolinehgould.com